louise3112/countries_quiz/README.md

 ## Getting Started

-These instructions should get you a copy of the project up and running on your local machine for development purposes.
+These instructions should get you a copy of the project up and running on your local machine for development purposes:

 ### Server
+Ensure that you have mongoDB installed on your machine.

 Install server dependencies:
 ```